Read these first and then feel free to ask me more: email

 There is never pressure to finish each week’s assignments but plenty of positive, process oriented teaching methods that will inspire you to continue at your own pace.

 Just like my bestselling book Art Lab for Kids – this course is filled with inspiration from artists in our artstream gallery and the world around us.
 You don’t have to own the book but it goes well with the course.
-You can buy it here!
+Learn more about all the books Susan has written.

 Do I have to share my work?

 Not if you do not wish to.
 Sharing is a big part of learning and it is encouraged.
-It is an optional feature and is made safe by sharing in our private Facebook group for this particular group.
-Susan will be discussing aspects of the work that is shared in the group including individual feedback on each piece that is shared.
+It is an optional feature and is made safe by sharing in our private classroom environment. .
+Susan will be discussing aspects of the work that is shared in the classroom including individual feedback on each piece that is shared.
+Other positive feedback is encouraged from students too!

 The atmosphere of Susan’s live classes at artstream studios is fun, positive and productive .
 Meanness and negativity of any sort will not be tolerated within this course.
 We are all here to learn and grow!
 Selected work from Susan’s current live classes in painting will be shown in the classroom videos for an expanded experience and will allow you to meet even more students just like yourself!